 With 256 sets of memories, a musician may save a specific mode and quickly access it during performances.
 The MP7 also boasts of 256 polyphony notes, which make it possible for different notes to be played at the same time.

 The MP7 has a lot to offer in terms of connectivity features.
 It is a perfect MIDI controller.
 This is actually a bonus because MIDI applications are rare to find in most 88-key digital pianos.

 Another unexpected addition to the MP7 is the MIDI-in feature, which is rapidly decreasing in popularity among digital pianos.
 The feature allows input of MIDI data, and you can even use it to play.

 Being able to split the keys into 4-zones, the MP7 enables MIDI controllability as each zone functions separately as a MIDI keyboard.
 The MP7 may also take a USB flash drive to save or upload music.

 Versatility would be the term to fully describe the availability of effects within the Kawai MP7 digital piano.
 It hosts various effects which are capable of being utilized in different scenarios.
 There are 6 Reverb effects, with four of them being quite useful.

-There are also other 129 effects to diversify from which promise proper functionality and include choruses and tremolo.
-There are also other 129 effects to diversify from which promise proper functionality and include choruses and tremolo.
+You’ll also find other 129 effects to diversify from which promise proper functionality and include choruses and tremolo.

-The Kawai MP7 has 9 available drawbar features, which all can be utilized in real-time.
-An auto-percussion system also accompanies the piano, and the keyboard may also be played in split or combined modes.
+The Kawai MP7 has 9 available drawbar features, which you can utilize in real-time.
+An auto-percussion system also accompanies the piano, and you can also play the keyboard in split or combined modes.
 The modes are capable of playing different sounds on the keyboard at the same time.

 Benefits of the Kawai MP7 Digital Piano